Games-of-Threads/DBEX1-Emmely/README.md

 - The database is initialized with a new STORE instance.
-A empty database is saved to binary file by this command.
-An existing database is loaded with this command.
+A empty database is saved to binary file.
+An existing database is also loaded if a database with input string exists.

 ```[instance] = STORE(<string>)```